jeroentvb/modularize-html/README.md

-# Modular html
+# Modularize html
 This CLI package uses [ejs](https://ejs.co/#docs) to allow building a static website from modular ejs (HTML) files.
 The main goal is to enable a developers to create a static site in a modular way.
 It's also meant to be as simple as possible, while applying some best practices at build.
 It can also minify js & css, and encode png and jpeg files to webp on build.

-Also check out the [boiler plate repo](https://github.com/jeroentvb/modular-html-boilerplate) which uses this package.
+Also check out the [boiler plate repo](https://github.com/jeroentvb/modularize-html-boilerplate) which uses this package.

 ## Table of contents
 * [Installation](#installation)